boazbk/crypto/lec_14_zero_knowledge.md

 _Zero knowledge proofs_ are proofs that fully convince that a statement is true without yielding _any additional knowledge_.
 So, after seeing a zero knowledge proof that $m$ has a factor ending with $7$, you'll be no closer to knowing $m$'s factorization than you were before.
-Zero knowledge proofs were invented by Goldasser, Micali and Rackoff in 1982 and have since been used in great many settings.
+Zero knowledge proofs were invented by Goldwasser, Micali and Rackoff in 1982 and have since been used in great many settings.
 How would you achieve such a thing, or even define it?
 And why on earth would it be useful?
 This is the topic of this lecture.